-We recommend Cloudbet (review, American bettors are geo-blocked) if you’re in search of an esports sportsbook.
+We recommend Cloudbet (review, bettors are geo-blocked) if you’re in search of an esports sportsbook.
 They have the widest range of matches across all the major esports.
 Each has multiple markets available, with streaming integrated where possible.
-An honourable mention goes to Stake (review, American bettors are geo-blocked), who also offer a top class esports product.
+An honourable mention goes to Stake (review, bettors are geo-blocked), who also offer a top class esports product.

 Most sportsbooks do offer streams of esports events which can be great to watch even if you’re not betting.